-It is noted that whilst the proposal excludes three lots from the 'island' site, the Approved Concept Development Application demonstrated the proposal does not isolate any properties as these lots are capable of development for permissible uses which would deliver a planning uplift in terms of highest and best use.
-Notwithstanding, the Applicant has provided evidence with the subject application in accordance with the Land and Environment Court's established Planning Principles for development proposals that would result in an isolated site.
-It is also noted that the LEP has recently been amended to enable undersized development sites (<10,000m2) within the Showground Precinct to unlock the incentive Floor Space Ratio standards where sites have been isolated.
+It is also noted that whilst the proposal excludes three lots from the 'island' site, the Approved Concept Development Application demonstrated the proposal does not isolate any properties as these lots are capable of development for permissible uses which would deliver a planning uplift in terms of highest and best use.
+The Applicant previously provided evidence with the subject application in accordance with the Land and Environment Court's established Planning Principles for development proposals that would result in an isolated site.
+It is also noted that the LEP has recently been amended to enable undersized development sites (<10.000m2) within the Showground Precinct to unlock the incentive Floor Space Ratio standards where sites have been isolated.
 In this regard, under the current LEP standards and controls, the excluded sites can be developed to its full potential, independent of the subject proposal.

-On 23 July 2021, a Section 4.55(2) Modification Application to 1262/2019/JP/A was lodged.
-The Modification Application proposed the following amendments:
+On 15 November 2021, the Sydney Central City Planning Panel (SCCPP) refused Section 4.55(2) Modification Application to 1262/2019/JP/A. The Modification Application proposed the following amendments: